yekyam/yekyam.github.io/_posts/2024-11-02-my_go_experience.md

 - Be able to play music from a library
     - The player should have basic controls, like skip forward/back, pause/play, loop
     - Ideally some sort of progress bar
-- Be able to add and delete songs
+- Be able to add and delete songs to a library
     - Should be able to add songs given a youtube link or a file path

 ## Pros of Go